 Our strategies and plans

 We consider engagement with our customers crucial in achieving a fair outcome to the price-setting process.
-Throughout PR14 we aimed to be transparent with our customers and stakeholders.
+Throughout PR14 we were transparent with our customers and stakeholders.

 Some of the formal research we conducted during PR14 process looked at Customer Service Priorities, Willingness to Pay and the Acceptability of our business plan.